iqis/iqis/content/vitae.md

 __Experienced__
 I claim expertise on the following.

-- R (with Tidyverse)
+- R
-- SQL (many flavors), MySQL, MS SQL Server
+- SQL (many flavors)
+- GitHub Actions, SonarQube

 __Developing__
 I know the following beyond the basics, and can solve real problems.

-- HTML/CSS, JavaScript (with jQuery), TypeScript
+- JavaScript(Observable, d3, React), TypeScript
 - Python
-- Git
-- Tableau
+- Docker, Kubernetes

 __Experimental__
 I study but have not used the following regularly for work.

-- React.js, Bootstrap, Sass
-- Julia, Clojure, Racket, Haskell, Node.js, Java
+- Julia, Clojure, Racket, Haskell, Node.js, Java, F#
 - MongoDB, PostgreSQL
-- Docker

 __Retired__
 I summon the following only when necessitated by the circumstances.